 If someone is diagnosed with 21-hydroxylase deficiency, treatment will involve replacement of the deficient cortisol with glucocorticoid treatment.
 A 17-OHP test may be used periodically to monitor the effectiveness of this treatment.

 A 17-OHP test may also sometimes be used, with other hormone tests, to help rule out CAH in people who have symptoms,such as hirsutism and irregular periods.
 This includes women with suspected polycystic ovarian syndrome (PCOS) and infertility, and rarely those with suspected adrenal or ovarian cancers.

 When is it requested?

-The 17-OHP test is requested as part of a newborn screen when a child has ambiguous genitalia and may be repeated if the screening test is elevated to confirm the initial results.
+The 17-OHP test can be part of a newborn screening programme in some countries..
 A 17-OHP test may be requested whenever an infant has signs and symptoms of adrenal insufficiency or experiences salt-wasting crises.
 Some signs and symptoms may include:

 - Listlessness, lack of energy (lethargy)

 An infant with congenital adrenal hyperplasia (CAH) may also have atypical genitalia, virilisation, acne, or pubic hair.
 This test may sometimes be requested in older children or in adults when the milder form of CAH is suspected.
 The 17-OHP test may also be conducted when a girl or woman is experiencing symptoms such as:

 In women, the symptoms are very similar to those of polycystic ovarian syndrome (PCOS).
 Boys or men may experience: